opensearch-project/project-website/_posts/2022-03-16-launch-announcement-1-3-0.markdown

 ## What’s Next?

 We have a number of features in-progress (see the OpenSearch Roadmap).
-Below we’ve highlighted a few;
+Below we’ve highlighted a few:

 * **Document Returning Alerts**: The new monitor type makes it easy to execute rules against log groups such as flow logs and DNS logs.
 Instead of a summary of the alerts triggered like in query or bucket based alerts, the monitor returns document ids for additional analysis and review.
 * **Search Backpressure**: This feature aims to enhance the overall resiliency of OpenSearch and will introduce constructs to have fair rejections, minimize wasted work, improved search request cost estimation, and adds the ability to stabilize a cluster when under duress.
 * **Search Memory Tracking**: The tasks framework already tracks latency and has some context about the query/work being done.
 The goal of this feature is to enhance this to start tracking additional stats of memory and CPU consumed per task allowing the tracking the cluster-wide resource consumption by a query.
 * **Drag and Drop**: The new drag and drop experience will allow users of OpenSearch Dashboards to create data visualizations and gather insights without preselecting the visualization output and with the flexibility to change visualization types and index patterns on the fly.

 In addition, OpenSearch 2.0.0 is already in development!
 The primary driver for the team to have an earlier 2.0.0 release is so that OpenSearch can get support for Lucene 9.0.0 in earlier.
 This change will likely enable some use of new Lucene features within the plugins, like KNN and Vector Field types.
 This release also allows for other breaking changes to be ready earlier, like inclusive naming.
-A few highlights include;
+A few highlights include:

 * **Lucene 9.0.0**: Lucene 9.0.0 includes several new features and performance improvements ([Lucene 9.0.0 Documentation](https://lucene.apache.org/core/9_0_0/index.html)) that OpenSearch would like to make available to users, including K-NN support, Vectors, Big Endian, faster numeric indexing, faster sorting, concurrent merge scheduler, and prototype Java Jigsaw module support.
 Starting to use Lucene 9.0.0 as soon as possible is a priority.
 It will take a few releases to leverage the full value of it, but adding it with 2.0.0. is so exciting and has loads of potential for OpenSearch.
 * **Node.js Upgrade**: OpenSearch Dashboards needs to upgrade the Node.js version from the current version, 10.24.1, which is no longer in support to a newer version.
 The target version of node for the upgrade will be v14.18.1.
 Node v14 which will be in LTS until 2023.